 Travel Freely also keeps track of when it would be a good time to open another credit card and will even suggest credit cards that would be good for you to open.
 I also love that it sends me a reminder when I have an annual fee due in time for me to decide if I want to keep the card or get rid of it after the annual fee posts.

-If I’ve opened up a new card, it reminds me when I have to finish meeting my minimum spend or lose my bonus points.
+If I’ve opened up a new card, it reminds me when I need to finish meeting my minimum spend by.
 This is huge!
 It is an easy site to use.
-Enter your card information and let it remind you about 5/24 status, when it is the right time to open another credit card, when your annual fee is due, and when you need to have finished meeting your minimum spend.
+Enter the date you opened your card and let it remind you about 5/24 status, when it is the right time to open another credit card, when your annual fee is due, and when you need to have finished meeting your minimum spend.
 We have a whole post all about Travel Freely that you can check out!

 There is a common misconception that because I have a lot of cards, I have all these credit card bills I need to pay off each month.
 I sign up for most of my cards strictly for the signup bonus and don’t use them after meeting the minimum spend.
 Because of this, most of my cards actually sit in a drawer.
 I get the card, use the card to meet the minimum spending requirement, and then tuck the card safely away.